Key Takeaways

 When in doubt, always seek advice from your pharmacist or doctor before combining collagen peptides with any ongoing medical treatment.

-Quality and Contamination Risks
+What Are the Quality and Contamination Risks?

 The most concrete danger associated with collagen peptides lies not in the molecule itself, but in the variable quality of products available on the market.